 It all started to fall into place when I was backpacking around New Zealand and ended up getting a job at a dairy farm in the middle of nowhere.
 One day, the farmer I was working for called me out to help him with a cow that was having difficulty giving birth to a calf.
 He wasn’t able to get a vet out to help, and he had injured himself and was on crutches, so I had to roll up my sleeves (literally and figuratively), and try to help this poor cow who was in distress.

 It was such a challenging and rewarding experience.
 Compassion, creative problem-solving, physical strength and knowledge were all a part of it.
-I knew right then that veterinary medicine would be a good fit for me.
+I knew right then that veterinary medicine would be a good fit for me. - What is the most unusual animal you have ever worked with – or the most unusual scenario?

 The most unusual scenario would have to be my experience as an “ice roads vet.”